salama/object-machine/design/language.md

 #### Objects and classes

 The machine must off course support the idea of objects, and as outlined above, we choose full data hiding.
-This means only the object has access to its internal state (data).
+This means only the objects methods have access to its internal data.

 Also each object has a class that may not change during it's lifecycle.
 A class may derive from other classes and derivation may change.
 As in ruby we call classes that can not be instantiated modules.
 Eigenclasses are not only supported but integral to the machine.